feaser/microtbx/docs/assertions.md

 Assertions are statements used for checking situations that should never happen.
 It is a good coding practice to add such statements to your software program.
-For example to validate the values of function parameters, to check pointers for not being NULL, to check that an array index is not negative, etc.
+For example to validate the values of function parameters, to check pointers for not being NULL, to check that an array index is not out of range, etc.

 # Usage